-Imports are the major factor causing or threatening to cause serious injury to the firm generated imports in recent years sales of Sbicca of California were maintained at a profitable level.
+Imports are the major factor causing or threatening to cause the unemployment or underemployment of the workers

+The evidence in this case shows that prior to the influx of concession-generated imports in recent years sales of Sbicca of California were maintained at a profitable level and the firm employed increasing numbers of workers.
 Subsequently, Sbicca of California experienced a decline in production and sales of its women's footwear as lower priced imports captured a substantial share of the company's market.
-Through prudent management Sbicca made every effort to compete against price competition from imports.
-Despite substantial increases in leather prices, the firm's costs per pair of shoes remained stable.
-In addition, the firm utilized the newest production machinery to increase efficiency.
-The company produced quality footwear and offered the latest styles in response to the most recent fashions.
+Despite Sbicca's efforts in keeping the firm's leather costs per pair of shoes stable, in utilizing the newest production machinery, and in offering quality footwear in the latest fashion styles, employment declined as sales were lost to concession-generated imports.

-Buyers for a substantial portion of Sbicca's present and former principal customers stated that although the company provided top quality extremely fashionable women's footwear, as well as good service, these customers were forced to turn, wholly or in part, to purchases of imported footwear because of a small price advantage.
+Buyers for a substantial portion of Sbicca's present and former principal customers stated that although the company provided top quality extremely fashionable women's footwear, as well as good service, these customers were forced to turn, wholly or in part, to purchases of imported footwear because of price advantage.
+This loss of sales to concession-generated imported footwear resulted in the unemployment or underemployment of the workers.